Categories

 Why are there so many different types of coax cable?

 There is a vast amount of types of coax cable as each specific type was designed for a specific application or environment.
 More than just gauge size, each style of coax cable can have different conductor material, types of shielding, number of shields, and type of insulation.
 The first step is to determine your power needs and the distance your cable will need to cover.
 With this information, a Pacer expert can point you in the right direction and help you to select the correct coax cable for your project.
-Once your cable has been selected, a Pacer expert can also help you quickly and easily select the correct connector.
+Once your cable has been selected, a Pacer expert can also help you quickly and easily select the correct connectors and tools.

 Shielding